jac459/neeo2021onward/README.md

 Area B) allows for backing up of the settings and installed custom drivers.

-2) The Metadriver is currently the project drawing thew most attention.
+2) The Metadriver is currently the project drawing the most attention.
 It is a privately developed Meta driver that supports easy development of custom drivers; hence the name "Meta"..
 Standalone, the Metadriver doesn't deliver any functionality, but it provides an environment that greatly supports development with minimal code.
 If you have API-documentation of the device that you want to controll, you only need a little knowledge of programming to create your own driver.